spectrocloud/librarium/content/docs/08-user-management/4-roles-permissions-and-project-scope.md

 ## Cluster Profile Admin Role

-The user with these permissions can create and modify within the project.
+The user with these permissions can create and modify the project.
 <br / >
 <table>
     <tr>